sicongzhao/Emotional-Status-with-Wearable-Data/README.md

 * **Joaquin Menendez**: Data Pre-processing, Modeling
 * **Sicong Zhao**: Feature Engineering, Modeling, Data Quality Checking

-Since this is a personal repo, I am only including code and conclusion from my work.
-For more information, please email sicong.zhao@duke.edu
+*Since this is a personal repo, I am only including code and conclusion from my work.
+For more information, please email sicong.zhao@duke.edu*

-<h2 id="methods">2.Methods</h2>
+<h2 id="methods">2.Methodology</h2>

 This is an ongoing project about determining if negative emotional states can be predicted from wearable activity sensor data.
 Currently, the major achievements are: